sijanr/Note/README.md

 ## Getting Started
 The application supports multiple versions of Android; from KitKat to Android 10.
-If you would like to try the app without building the project, you can download the artifact from the latest tests-passed workflow result so that you can install it directly on your phone.
+If you would like to try the app without building the project, you can download the APK from apk/Note.apk and install it directly on your phone.
+The device also needs to be connected to the Internet for the app to work.

 ### Building the project
 #### Prerequisites